voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `String`

-The nfs_v4_mount_root parameter is used to determine the root directory for nfs version 4 mounts.
+The nfs_v4_mount_root parameter is used to determine the root directory for NFS version 4 mounts.
-Default is '/mnt'.

 Default value: `$nfs::nfs_v4_mount_root`